NaturailyShopify/Naturaily-netlify/_posts/2019-05-20-skip-sentry-slack-notifications-unless-a-specific-count-of-retries-in-sidekiq.md

 end
 ```

 The last thing to do is to define `should_capture` for  `Raven`.
-We can define `Proc`which checks if the exception contains `Sidekiq::SilentRetryError`
+We can define `Proc`which checks if the exception contains `Sidekiq::SilentRetryError`.

 ```ruby
 Raven.configure do |config|